hiredscorelabs/cornell/docs/docs/workflows/basic_workflow.md

 __Note__

-    Cornell doesn't record interactions with an erroneous response, by default (i.e response with 404, will ommited).
+    Cornell doesn't record interactions with an erroneous response, by default (i.e response with 404, will omitted).
 If you wish to enable this option, run cornell with --record-errors flag

 In this specific example, we can see that the 2 requests are mapped to the saved cassettes: